ChurchSafety Logo and homepage linkPencil

 Bullet pointIs there a first aid kit and are the contents in date?

 Bullet pointDo you have fire extinguishers?
-Are these serviced?
+Are these serviced and maintained?

-Bullet pointDo you have a fire alarm and is this tested regularly?
+Bullet pointDo you have a fire alarm and is this tested regularly and maintained?

-Bullet pointAre there any hazards or issues you know about?
+Bullet pointAre there any hazards or problems you know about already?

 Bullet pointIs there anything that has caused an accident, fire or near miss in the last 12 months?

 The list below would usually be the minimum equipment needed in any Church or Place of Worship.
 In some situations, additional equipment is also essential, such as an electrical fire alarm, smoke detectors or emergency lighting.
-It is also essential to maintain this equipment (such as checking that the first aid kit has not been used).
+It is also essential to maintain this equipment (such as checking that the first aid kit has not been used or arranging a service of fire safety equipment).

 The basic equipment needed in every Church or Place of Worship includes: